OTwithMJ

 What's his Story?

-Markus, a lifelong skateboarder, surfer, and devout meditation practitioner, deeply understands a range of sensory profiles, from the on-the-go thrill-seeking to the calm and regulated.
-And having dealt with social anxiety much of his life, he also empathizes with the emotional challenges and avoidance or withdrawal many kids experience with verbal interactions, earning him the nickname "the baby whisperer."
-He has a unique ability to relate to a child’s sensory and emotional differences and meet them where they are… in order to support them to get to where they want to go.
+Markus, a lifelong skate/snowboarder, surfer and devout meditation practitioner, deeply understands a range of sensory profiles, from the on-the-go thrill-seeking to the calm and regulated.
+And having dealt with social anxiety, he also empathizes with the emotional challenges and withdrawal many kids experience with verbal interactions, earning him the nickname "the baby whisperer."
+He has an uncanny ability for understanding a child’s sensory and emotional differences, meeting them where they are, and guiding them to where they want to go.

 As a musician, Markus tends to approach therapy with an artist's touch, often using music, singing and rhythms to creatively craft sessions to each child’s individual differences.
-His unique approach to occupational therapy is fun and it is effective.
+His unique approach to occupational therapy is as fun as it is effective.

-Markus' love for travel, culture, and photography led him to International Therapy Intensives across several continents and in turn, Sensory Gym Design.
-When some overseas clients lacked nearby therapy clinics, Markus began designing sensory gyms and therapeutic play spaces in their homes.
+Markus' love for travel, culture, and photography led him to International Therapy Intensives across several continents and in turn, Sensory Gym design.
+When some overseas clients lacked nearby therapy clinics, Markus began designing sensory gyms in their homes.
 This allowed him to meet children's sensory-motor needs and train families in effective home routines.
-Realizing the value of in-home treatment spaces, Markus expanded his efforts and began creating custom Sensory Gyms not just for families abroad but here in the US as well.
-His work combines his unique insight, creativity, and craftsmanship to support children from the Ground upP.
+Realizing the value of in-home treatment spaces, Markus expanded his efforts and began creating custom Sensory Gyms here in the US as well.
+His work combines insight, creativity, and craftsmanship to support children from the Ground upP.

 Markus Jarrow, a lifelong skateboarder, surfer, and devout meditation practitioner, deeply understands a range of sensory experiences, from thrill-seeking to calm regulation.
 Having dealt with social anxiety, he empathizes with the emotional challenges and sensory overstimulation many kids experience with verbal interactions, earning him the nickname "the baby whisperer."
 He has a unique ability to relate to a child’s sensory and emotional differences and meet them where they are in order to support them to where they need to go.